malthejorgensen/blagblogblag.com/_drafts/2021-11-13-credential-rotation-with-postgres.md

 ---
-title: Postgres roles are hard
+title: Credential rotation with Django and Postgres
 ---
 _Note that Postgres doesn't distuinguish between "users" and "roles".
 They are one and the same.
 I'll use the terms interchangibly._